GETTING STARTED

 Please browse our Support Center for common questions.
 If you have additional questions about Upstream, please reach us at hello@upstream.exchange.
 For any support related questions, please reach us at servicedesk@upstream.exchange.

 Upstream believes you should be paid for your attention.
 Our revolutionary advertising service gives you, the user, 100% of the revenue from its privacy-respecting ads.
-As an Upstream user, you can choose to receive push notifications with curated ads for securities or NFTs.
+As an Upstream user, you can choose to receive push notifications with curated ads for securities or Collectibles.
 You have the option to reject the ad, and not be paid, or tap the ad to engage and be paid for your time.

 Upstream’s Web3 advertising service was founded on a decentralized concept which works to give control back to the individual.
 From the beginning of the internet boom, companies began collecting all types of consumer behavior data.
 As the internet became part of our everyday lives, consumers became more willing to silently share information in order to receive access to online communities and markets, and digital marketing erupted into a sea of behavior-targeted ads and even more behavior-data collection and so on.